AndrewThian/WDI-7-resources/README.md

 ## Here's a list of resources for WDI7's chat

+I guess everyone is free to add some stuff in here!
+Just submit a pull request or I'll add you guys as collaborators!

 ## Command Line stuff
 * Moving mulitple files in command line [askubuntu](http://askubuntu.com/questions/214560/how-to-move-multiple-files-at-once-to-a-specific-destination-directory#217067)